 The reinstatement fee can only be paid online or in the Montpelier office (in person or by mail).
 Reinstatement fees can NOT be paid in a branch office.

 Reinstatement requirements will vary depending on your offense.
-Contact this office for your specific requirements.
+Contact us for your specific requirements.
 Common requirements may include:

 - Submit an SR-22 (proof of insurance)